SRT Market: Systemic Risk Profile (Europe)

 Non‑bank intermediation concentration

 There is no position-level public tape for SRTs; proxy sizing relies on rolling issuance sums and assumed deal life.
-Opacity is a systemic variable (collateral and funding chains are hard to map).
+Different sources (AFME/SCI, IACPM, IMF) report different figures depending on scope (reference pool vs tranche, European vs global).
 Estimated

 Liquidity risk > credit risk in stress